-Whether you’re a long-time essential oil lover or you’re just trying them out for the first time, there’s one point I cannot drive home enough: essential oils are safe for internal use.
-Period.
+Whether you’re a long-time essential oil lover or you’re just trying them out for the first time, there’s one point I cannot drive home enough: many essential oils are safe for internal use.

 Interestingly, as more people begin using essential oils, it’s not surprising that the safety of ingesting essential oils (taking them internally) has come under scrutiny.
 Somewhere along the lines, however, that scrutiny got off track.
 Some misguided people are trying to instill fear into essential oil users, claiming these precious compounds are somehow unsafe for internal use.
 But it’s just not true.